Where can I find current trail conditions?

 Yes!
 Certified weed seed free hay is required.
 A good start for locating certified weed seed free hay is to visit the North Dakota Department of Agriculture Weed Seed Free Forage Program

-website.
 This is a state-wide program conducted by the ND Dept of Agriculture.
-If you are looking for local sources of weed seed free sources select the following counties on the ND Dept of Agriculture website.
+If you are looking for local sources of weed seed free forage, look for the following counties on the ND Dept of Agriculture website.
 Counties (county seat) which the trail traverses are Billings (Medora) and Slope (Amidon).
 Nearby Counties (county seat) are Adams (Hettinger), Bowman (Bowman), Golden Valley (Beach), Hettinger (Mott), McKenzie (Watford City), and Stark (Dickinson).

 Where can I purchase a map of the trail?

 You can purchase a map at the US Forest Service offices: Medora Ranger District Office located at 99 23rd Ave West, Dickinson, ND; McKenzie Ranger District Office located at 1905 S Main St, Watford City, or you can order a map from the MDHTA website Store